ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

   # A good task scheduler ⏰

-  It's very common the needing of a recurring task, maybe you need to fire a reminder for a user once a day, or calculating the billing of the service for a customer once a month.
+  It's very common the needing of a recurring task.
+Maybe you need to fire a reminder for a user once a day, or calculating the billing of the service for a customer once a month.

   **But you shouldn't rely on simple `setTimeout` or `setInterval` for doing such tasks.**

-  Bad planning here will bring you troubles when you will try to scale horizontally your node.js server, the cron jobs will be duplicated and chaos can occur.
+  Bad planning here will bring you troubles when you try to scale horizontally your node.js server, the cron jobs will be duplicated and chaos can occur.

-  It's a better approach to use a task scheduler framework like [agendajs](https://github.com/agenda/agenda) who has a separate [module to have an admin dashboard.](https://github.com/agenda/agendash)
+  It's a better approach to use a task scheduler framework like [agendajs](https://github.com/agenda/agenda) which has a separate [module to have an admin dashboard.](https://github.com/agenda/agendash)

-  - Scheduled and recurring Jobs are stored in MongoDB, every time a worker start a job, they lock the execution so no problem with multiple jobs running at the same time.
+  - Scheduled and recurring Jobs are stored in MongoDB, every time a worker starts a job, they lock the execution so no problem with multiple jobs running at the same time.

   - Can reschedule jobs easily, they are just MongoDB documents that can be changed at any time.